 The egg case, or ootheca, though is the best way to start.
 They are easy to care for.
-They should yield 100+ babies when they hatch and so even if you lose half of them before they become adults you will still have a good number of mantids.
+The egg cases of many common species yield 100+ babies when they hatch and so even if you lose half of them before they become adults you will still have a good number of mantids.
 And because you have them from babies, you will have your pets for the longest time possible.

 OK, so with that said, assuming you have managed to get hold of an ootheca, what on earth do you do next?